netbiolab/HCNetlas/README.md

 ## 1. Differential hubness gene analysis
-While comparing disease CGNs to hcNETLAS CGNs, genes with differed centrality can be detected.
+Genes that significantly changed centrality in disease networks can be regarded as a potential disease marker.
 Differential hubness gene analysis detects genes with a significance difference in degree centrality percentile rank in two groups.

 Get the differential percentile rank value for each genes with function `DiffPR.hcNETLAS()`, which is modified function of `DiffPR()` in `scHumanNet` package.
 The output is a dataframe with genes and the corresponding diffPR value for each cell types.
 The input of `DiffPR.hcNETLAS()` includes the output of CombinePercRank(), two characters refering conditions(disease & control).